samlaihei/BADFit/README.md

 Sherpa Installation:
 https://sherpa.readthedocs.io/en/latest/install.html

-Run example.py after installation and use it as a guide for usage.
+Run example.py after installation and use it as a guide.